golanlevin/p5.plotSvg/CONTEXT.md

-# LLM Context for p5.plotSvg
+# Context for p5.plotSvg Codebase

-This document provides context for LLMs working on the p5.plotSvg codebase.
+This document provides context for authors and LLMs working on the p5.plotSvg codebase.

 ## Overview